ajoydas/hobbits/specs/spec.md

 #### Envelope

+GOSSIP messages do not contain a body.
 The message must contain the following header:

 ```python
 {